AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-09-01-optimizing-images-for-the-web.md

 ### Other Optimized Image Formats

-While WebP isn't the only performant image format on the market, it's the only one that's *widely supported*.
-A new image format that's on the web's horizons is AVIF, [developed by Netflix](https://netflixtechblog.com/avif-for-next-generation-image-coding-b1d75675fe4) for its image-intensive user interfaces.
-As of this writing, [the only browser supporting it is Chrome 85+](https://caniuse.com/#search=avif).
+While WebP isn't the only performant image format on the market, it's the only one that's *widely supported* by modern browsers.
+A new image format that's on the web's horizons is AVIF, which is based on the AV1 video coding format developed by the [Alliance for Open Media](https://en.wikipedia.org/wiki/Alliance_for_Open_Media).
+It was recently [adopted by Netflix](https://netflixtechblog.com/avif-for-next-generation-image-coding-b1d75675fe4) for its image-intensive user interfaces and apparently offers *even more* compression than WebP.
+However, as of this writing, [the only browser supporting it is Chrome 85](https://caniuse.com/#search=avif).

 ## Lazy Loading Images with JavaScript